coopdanger/gendispatch/charter.md

-The GENDISPATCH working group is a DISPATCH-style working group chartered to consider proposals for new work in the GEN area, including proposals for changes or improvements to the IETF process and process documents.
+The GENDISPATCH working group is a DISPATCH-style working group (see RFC 7957) chartered to consider proposals for new work in the GEN area, including proposals for changes or improvements to the IETF process and process documents.
 The working group is chartered to identify, or help create, an appropriate venue for the work.

 Guiding principles for the proposed new work include: